Email is one way that end-users can submit tickets to Zendesk Support and have conversations with agents to resolve their issues.

 Here's how the email workflow works:

-- When an end-user sends an email to your support address, it creates a ticket in Zendesk Support.
+- When an end-user sends an email to your support address, it creates a ticket.

 - If an agent updates the ticket in Zendesk Support, a notification email is sent to the person who sent the original email.